killme2008/clojure-control/README.md

 ## Define clusters

-As you seen the example in GettingStarted,you could use cluster macro to define cluster making remote machines in a group.
+As you seen the example in GettingStarted,you could use defcluster macro to define cluster making remote machines in a group.
-If your machines have the same user,you can use cluster macro more simply
+If your machines have the same user,you can use defcluster macro more simply

    		(defcluster :mycluster
 				 :user "login"